The Science Behind Oak Barrel-Aged Beer is Brewing Magic

 Time is critical to the barrel-aged beer process.
 However, the same conditions that cause wood to breathe are also directly related to how long alcohol must remain in a barrel to mature.

 On the molecular scale, alcohol molecules pass through the charcoal layer (created by the charring process) and into the wood, where the alcohol absorbs tannins, sugars, and aromatics.
 The wood breathes the alcohol in and out repeatedly over time.

 Barrels stored in warmer climates age much faster than those kept in colder climates.
 This is because (*science*) heat speeds up chemical reactions.
 Heat also creates a more significant pressure differential inside the barrel, forcing the liquid deeper into the wood, extracting more flavor.

 During the winter, this chemistry essentially stops, which is why it takes longer for a barrel-aged beer to mature in England than in Mexico.
 For example, the former Maker’s Mark distiller, Dave Pickerell, once swapped barrels with a Scotch distiller.
 After regular samplings, he concluded that one year of aging in Kentucky was equivalent to 3-4 years of aging in Scotland.
 Barrel size is another factor that affects the speed at which beer ages.

 So, Why is Barrel-Aged Beer So Special?

-In most cases, beer is usually aged in a barrel that has previously housed spirits or wine.
+In most cases, beer is aged in a barrel that has previously housed spirits or wine.
 When it comes to alcohol barrel aging, beer is frequently the second or third tenant, not the first.